 At the end of the day, the ultimate goal of your conversations is to set a face-to-face meeting with the person you are talking to.

-This could be grabbing coffee, meeting at a neutral location, or going out to lunch, depending on your situation and comfort level.
+Depending on your situation and comfort level, this could be grabbing coffee, meeting at a neutral location, or going out to lunch.

 I would recommend a KPI of 10-15 face-to-face appointments per week.

 Try and do this with your top 50 closest people.
 These are people you want to be going out on a regular basis with to lunch, parties, or getting coffees with.